HoussemDellai/terraform-course/100_kubernetes_provider/Readme.md

 This demo shows how to use Terraform Kubernetes provider to connect to RBAC enabled AKS cluster.
 The authentication is done

+### Install CLI tools
+The following CLI tools should be installed: Terraform CLI, Azure CLI, Kubernetes CLI and Kubelogin CLI.
+Make sure you also have the required access rights to create an Azure AD Group and Service Principal.

 ```bash
 # connect to Azure subscription
 az login